-- Make sure to use past tense in the right places, i.e. the author(s) did not complete these experiments or collect their results while writing their research article.
-The style of tenses in the discussion and conclusion is up to the author.
+Make sure to use past tense.
+The author(s) did not complete these experiments while writing their research article.

-- Author names: Author names should be listed below the article title followed by a superscript that corresponds to author information.
+- Author names: Author names should be listed below the article title followed by a superscript that corresponds to author’s information.

-- Corresponding author contact information, including author name, email, phone number, and fax number.
+- Corresponding author contact information: Should include author’s name, email, and phone number.

-- Conflict of Interest declaration: Conflicts of interests should be described as per the ICMJE disclosure rules.
+- Conflict of Interest declaration: Conflicts of interest should be described as per the ICMJE disclosure rules.
 If none, state: “The authors do not have conflicts of interest to disclose.”

-- Word count: A word count for the main body of the article (excluding abstract, acknowledgements, tables, figures, legends and references), and a complete count of all words in the manuscript.
+- Word count: A word count for the main body of the article (excluding abstract, acknowledgments, tables, figures, legends, and references), as well as a complete count of all words in the manuscript.

 - Number of figures and tables.

-- Acknowledgements including non-author contributors, grants, and other forms of support provided during the research process.
+- Acknowledgments should include conflicts of interest, non-author contributors, grants, and other forms of support provided during the research process.